GuodonGoGo/24sp-CIS5500-FRYY/README.md

 The platform utilizes a relational database structure with tables for 'appearances', 'games', 'leagues', 'players', 'shots', 'teams', and 'teamstats', covering extensive data points from Europe's top five leagues over six seasons.

 Dataset source: https://www.kaggle.com/datasets/technika148/football-database

+**Appearances.csv:**
+Tracks player appearances in matches, including goals, assists, shots, expected goals, and more.
+This table serves as a comprehensive source of player performance metrics.

+**Games.csv:**
+Contains details about each game, including the teams involved, the final score, probabilities for match outcomes, and half-time scores.
+This dataset enables analysis of match dynamics and outcomes.

+**Leagues.csv:**
+Lists the top five European football leagues covered in this dataset.

+**Players.csv:**
+Provides basic information on players, including their names and IDs, essential for linking player-related data across tables.

+**Shots.csv:**
+Details each shot taken in the covered matches, including the shooter, assister, minute, situation, and the shot's outcome.
+This dataset allows for deep dives into shooting efficiency and decision-making on the field.

+**Teams.csv:**
+All teams who played in one of the Top5 leagues across seasons from 2014-2020.

+**Teamstats.csv:**
+Detailed statistics for each team's games in one of Europe's Top 5 soccer leagues, covering metrics like goals, expected goals, shots, and defensive actions, across a specified season and date range.

+## Directory Descriptions:

+- **'server/':** Contains all backend-related code, written in Node.js.
+This includes API's controllers, models (to interact with the MySQL database), and routes.
+Business logic is placed in services, and config holds configuration files like database connection settings.
+- **'client/':** This directory holds the React frontend application, including the components, styles, and app entry points.
+It's structured to separate UI components from pages and global styles, promoting reusability and modularity.
+- **'data/':** Holds the raw database data files.